 The labiaplasty consultation

 The best way to treat labial hypertrophy is with labiaplasty.
 Labiaplasty surgery involves the removal of excess labial tissue to achieve a desired cosmetic appearance.
 There are two different types of labiaplasty procedures.
-The first is the trim labiaplasty technique which involves making a linear incision to surgically reduce the size of enlarged labia.
+The first is the trim labiaplasty technique, which involves surgically making a linear incision to reduce the size of the enlarged labia.
 This technique is particularly useful for removing labial edges that appear excessively pigmented.
 The desired result is smaller-sized labia that have a more uniform colour and an enhanced shape.

 RELATED: Trim Labiaplasty vs Wedge Labiaplasty